Joint Chiefs chairman feared potential ‘Reichstag moment’ aimed at keeping Trump in power

 The conversations put Milley on edge, and he began informally planning with other military leaders, strategizing how they would block Trump’s order to use the military in a way they deemed dangerous or illegal.

 If someone wanted to seize control, Milley thought, they would need to gain sway over the FBI, the CIA and the Defense Department, where Trump had already installed staunch allies.
-“They may try, but they’re not going to f---ing succeed,” he told some of his closest deputies, the book reports.
+“They may try, but they’re not going to f---ing succeed,” he told some of his closest deputies, the book says.

-In the weeks that followed, Milley played reassuring soothsayer to a string of concerned Congress members and administration officials who shared his worries about Trump attempting to use the military to stay in office.
+In the weeks that followed, Milley played reassuring soothsayer to a string of concerned members of Congress and administration officials who shared his worries about Trump attempting to use the military to stay in office.

 “Everything’s going to be okay,” he told them, according to the book.
 “We’re going to have a peaceful transfer of power.
 We’re going to land this plane safely.
 This is America.
 It’s strong.
 The institutions are bending, but it won’t break.”

-In December, with rumors circulating that the president was preparing to fire then-CIA director Gina Haspel and replace her with Trump loyalist Kash Patel, Milley sought to intervene, the book says.
-He confronted White House chief of staff Mark Meadows at the annual Army-Navy football game, which Trump and other high-profile guests attended.
+In December, with rumors circulating that the president was preparing to fire then-CIA Director Gina Haspel and replace her with Trump loyalist Kash Patel, Milley sought to intervene, the book says.
+He confronted White House Chief of Staff Mark Meadows at the annual Army-Navy football game, which Trump and other high-profile guests attended.

 “What the hell is going on here?”
 Milley asked Meadows, according to the book’s account.
 “What are you guys doing?”

-When Meadows responded “Don’t worry about it,” Milley shot him a warning: “Just be careful.”
+When Meadows responded, “Don’t worry about it,” Milley shot him a warning: “Just be careful.”

 “This guy’s crazy,” Pelosi said of Trump in what the book reported was mostly a one-way phone call.
 “He’s dangerous.
 He’s a maniac.”